scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 🎯 Positive-cell triangulations linked to amplituhedron-style volumes
 🎯 Empirical test suites mirroring the predictions outlined above
-🎯 A Lean refutation lemma for `preservesKakeyaAlongI` inside the complex fiber, establishing noumenal openness explicitly
+🎯 A Lean refutation lemma for `preservesKakeyaAlongI` inside the complex fiber, establishing noumenal openness explicitly 🎯 Fully realised `resonanceMapR3`/`dissonanceMapC3` definitions with proofs of their complementary invariants

 ---